As of 11/17/2020, this has finally been fixed after 4 long years. Rest in peace, WDP bug.

 So what exactly is the bug we’re talking about here?
 The answer has to do with the way you and your clones deal reduced damage.
 As you probably know, when you pop Storm, Earth, and Fire , you summon two clones that each mimic your abilities.
 Both clones and the spirit you control all deal 45% of your normal damage.
 This damage reduction is applied by the actual buff, Storm, Earth, and Fire , that appears on your character and clones during the duration of the spell.
-Right-clicking off this buff or removing it by any other means will take away the damage reduction, but also despawn your clones.
-The bug that we’re going to take advantage of here is that the clones don’t actually despawn right away.
-You may recall the FSK-like animation of your clones rushing back into your body as they despawn, whether it is naturally as the buff runs out, or a forced despawn when you remove the buff.
-During essentially this window, the Storm, Earth, and Fire buff is gone, but your clones are technically still active.
+Removing the buff manually, which is no longer possible due to this article getting too popular, will take away the damage reduction but also despawn your clones.
+The bug that we’re going to take advantage of here is that the clones don’t actually despawn right away; you may recall the FSK-like animation of your clones rushing back into your body as they despawn.
+During this window, the Storm, Earth, and Fire buff is gone, but your clones are technically still active.
 What you can do is use a spell in this time and try to get you and your two clones to perform the attack… but without the damage set to 45% of normal value.

 - This trick is definitely not an exact science, and sometimes it seems to give unexpected results regardless of the rest of the guidelines listed below.